 When I was a teenager, stopping for the night meant hitting up a restaurant and enjoying a burger and fries.
 The fact is, once you’re no longer putting miles behind you, it feels good to have a sit-down meal.
 Go for it, but never let this serve as an excuse to eat unhealthily.

 What if there are only unhealthy options at your rest stop?
 After all, some small towns don’t have much more than a few fast food joints and maybe a country diner.
 Even at these establishments, you can make healthy choices.
 Opt for a grilled chicken sandwich rather than that huge burger.
-Substitute the mayo with mustard.
+Substitute the mayo with mustard… or even better, with avocado.
 Choose soup or fruit for a side item rather than fries or mashed potatoes.

 If I had to eat fast food for a week to enjoy a road trip, rest assured that it’s an arrangement I’d gladly accept.
 Luckily, it doesn’t have to come to that.
 With just a bit of pre-planning and plenty of willpower, it’s possible to traverse the beauty of America without ever compromising your goals of staying healthy on this road we call life.